 But that’s not necessarily a bad thing.

 Why?
 Because when other people pin an image that you’ve already pinned, Pinterest will show a pop-up that lists the other boards where that image was pinned to.
-If one of your boards is in that list, you might gain another follower.
+If one of your boards is on that list, you might gain more followers on Pinterest.